 If the majority of your creditors accept the proposed administration, the administrator takes control of the company’s affairs.
 The creditors, court and registrar of companies must be kept updated every six months until the administration ends.
 Once the administration nears its end, they will decide if further action is needed to save the company.

 Administration provides an insolvent limited company with some protection from creditors.
-Creditors with floating charges over assets can force your company into administration, or you can speak to us to instigate the process yourself.
-During the process, we will construct a restructuring plan tailored to your circumstances and decide the best way forward for your business, whether that’s repaying your creditors in instalments via a CVA, or through liquidating the company.
+Creditors with floating charges over assets can force the process, or you can speak to us to put your company into administration yourself.
+During the process, we will construct a restructuring plan tailored to your circumstances and decide the best way forward for your business, whether that’s repaying your creditors in instalments via a CVA, put your company into administration, or through liquidating the company.

 How we can help

 If your company is insolvent, and creditors are putting you under pressure, you need to act quickly to avoid receiving a winding-up order.
 Contact us today if your limited company is suffering from creditor pressure and can’t repay its debts.
 Our initial advisors can provide free, impartial advice tailored to suit your circumstances and a no-obligation quote.